top of page

 Students follow a clear, step-by-step process at first so they can deliberately track where electrons come from and where they go.
 As confidence builds, I remove that scaffolding and allow students to work more independently.

-Because this builds directly on the bonding models, Lewis structures stop feeling like a set of arbitrary rules — they become a way of recording something students already understand.
+Because this builds directly on the bonding models, Lewis structures stop feeling like a set of arbitrary rules — they become a way of simply representing the models they built using the covalent bonding tiles.

 VSEPR and Molecular Geometry: When Shape Stops Being a Memorization Task